hz-9/a4/library/core/docs/api/index.api.md

 import { Logger } from '@nestjs/common';
 import { LoggerService } from '@nestjs/common';
 import { NestApplication } from '@nestjs/core';
+import { NestApplication as NestApplication_2 } from '@nestjs/core/nest-application';
 import type { NestApplicationOptions } from '@nestjs/common';
 import { NestExpressBodyParserOptions } from '@nestjs/platform-express';
 import { NestExpressBodyParserType } from '@nestjs/platform-express';